amolk/AGI-experiments/2024-2/README.md

 - Border neurons start firing at a high rate and over time get AGCed to target frequency
 - Non-border neurons do not fire initially.
 AGC gradually reduces their threshold so they start firing
 - Eventually AGC results in almost the same firing rate for all neurons ![Average Frequency](output/01.01/average_frequency.png)

+This is expected behavior.
+Video animation showing various network activity is [here](output/01.01/video.html).